-- Place the oven in an area that is free of drafts. - Keep the oven area free and clear of all combustibles such as paper, cardboard, and flammable liquids and solvents. - NSF requires 6" of clearance on the bottom and sides of the unit for cleaning.
-Do not place the oven on a curb base or seal to a wall. - Do not place the oven on a curb base or seal to a wall.
+- Place the oven in an area that is free of drafts. - Keep the oven area free and clear of all combustibles such as paper, cardboard, and flammable liquids and solvents. - Do not place the oven on a curb base or seal to a wall.
 This will restrict the flow of air and prevent proper ventilation.
 Tripping of the blower motor's thermal overload device is caused by an excessive ambient temperature on the right side of the oven.
-This condition must be corrected to prevent permanent damage to the oven. - The location must provide adequate clearance for the air opening into the combustion chamber.
+This condition must be corrected to prevent permanent damage to the oven.

-Before making any utility connections to this oven, check the rating plate to be sure the oven specifications are compatible with the gas and electrical services supplied for the oven.
+Before making any utility connections to this oven, check the rating plate to be sure the oven specifications are compatible with the electrical services supplied for the oven.